V Rising Server Settings: Free, Paid, & Renting Servers

 Joining V Rising servers

-Now, Joining a dedicated V Rising server is a straightforward process.
+Now, Joining a dedicated server is a straightforward process.
 All you have to do is start the game and then find Display all Servers & Settings under Find Servers which is further under Online Play.

 Now make sure that you have selected the right filter options.
 Next, type your server’s name and just hit “Join”.